Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy the S3 bucket inside the VPC.
 Create a route in the VPC route table to the bucket.
 - [ ] Create an AWS Direct Connect connection between the VPC and an S3 regional endpoint.

-- * pick the gateway VPC endpoint when you are not using a gui. iF you are connecting throughyour VPC to the S# bucket you would use a gateway
-* Interface endpoints use private link and it costs money.
-Gateway endpoints are free as it is juist a new route in the route table

 **[⬆ Back to Top](#table-of-contents)**

 ### A company runs its production workload on Amazon EC2 instances with Amazon Elastic Block Store (Amazon EBS) volumes.
 A solutions architect needs to analyze the current EBS volume cost and to recommend optimizations.
 The recommendations need to include estimated monthly saving opportunities.
 Which solution will meet these requirements?